by Alexandra Frascino, MS, LMFT, Therapist, Enterhealth Outpatient Center of Excellence

 It is important to note that these processes are overlapping and interconnected, not separate.

-Mindfulness, in the context of ACT, means keeping your mind in the present moment rather than letting it drift.
+Mindfulness, in the context of acceptance and commitment therapy, means keeping your mind in the present moment rather than letting it drift.
 Mindfulness techniques often increase your awareness of each of the five senses, as well as your thoughts and emotions.

 Mindfulness also increases your ability to detach from certain thoughts.
 Challenges related to painful feelings, urges, or situations are first reduced before eventually being accepted.
 Acceptance means allowing internal and external experiences to just occur without trying to control or avoid them.